pizzyander/bellabeat_wellness_R/README.md

 ```
 ![Capture](https://github.com/pizzyander/bellabeat_wellness_R/assets/141561016/e97b2f1a-0c81-47f9-b033-f8d1341b33d4)

-As shown above, we expect a skew for total steps and total distance, because the users activity is not evenly distributed throughout the day.
+As shown above, There is a skew in the boxplot of total steps and total distance, because the users activity is not evenly distributed throughout the day.
+Hence some values are grouped as outliers.

-During the day, they are very active, and at night they are very less active.
+During the day, users are very active, and at night they are very less active.

 To confirm this data distribution, we can look it up on a histogram chart.